mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

  4. What are the means the *IP* specification uses to ensure packets are delivered without corruption to the destination host?
  5. If a new networking specification came out in a few years, replacing *IPv4* does it mean that TCP applications would need to be rewritten?
 Why or Why not?
  6. Research: *TCP/IP* and *IP Suite* are equivalent terms.
 What is yet another sdynonym for these terms?
- 7. Exam Question: In te network: ```10.59.0.0/16```
+ 7. Exam Question: For the network ```10.59.0.0/16```, answer the following questions
-   - What is the Network Address.
+     - What is the Network Address?
-   - What is the Broadcast Address.
+     - What is the Broadcast Address?
+     - What is the Netmask in standard IP Address notation?
-   - What is the Netmask in IP Address notation.
+     - What is the Netmask in binary IP Address notation
      - Provide the total number of IP addresses.
      - Provide the total number of usable host addresses.
      - Is ```10.59.129.0``` a valid, assignable IP address for a host?
      - For the above response, explain why or why not?

 ## Chapter 2: Firewalls, Routing and WiFi